wombleton/gitlaw-nz/acts/E/Energy Resources Levy Act 1976.md

     *   (f) \[Repealed\]

-    (2) Every person who commits an offence against this Act for which no other penalty is prescribed shall be liable on summary conviction to a fine not exceeding $1,000\.
+    (2) Every person who commits an offence against this Act for which no other penalty is prescribed shall be liable on conviction to a fine not exceeding $1,000\.

-    Section 21(1)(b): amended, on 2 January 1990, pursuant to [section 4(c)][66] of the Ministry of Energy (Abolition) Act 1989 (1989 No 140).
+    Section 21(1)(b): amended, on 2 January 1990, pursuant to [section 4(c)][65] of the Ministry of Energy (Abolition) Act 1989 (1989 No 140).

     Section 21(1)(b): amended, on 1 April 1978, by section 20(1) of the Ministry of Energy Act 1977 (1977 No 33).

-    Section 21(1)(f): repealed, on 1 April 1987, by [section 25(1)][67] of the Official Information Amendment Act 1987 (1987 No 8).
+    Section 21(1)(f): repealed, on 1 April 1987, by [section 25(1)][66] of the Official Information Amendment Act 1987 (1987 No 8).

+    Section 21(2): amended, on 1 July 2013, by [section 413][67] of the Criminal Procedure Act 2011 (2011 No 81).

 ##### 22 Information may charge several offences

-*   (1) Any information may charge the defendant with any number of offences against this Act, if those offences are founded on the same set of facts, or form or are part of a series of offences of the same or a similar character.
+*   (1) Any charging document may charge the defendant with any number of offences against this Act, if those offences are founded on the same set of facts, or form or are part of a series of offences of the same or a similar character.

-    (2) Where any information charges more than 1 such offence, particulars of each offence charged shall be set out separately in the information.
+    (2) Where any charging document charges more than 1 such offence, particulars of each offence charged shall be set out separately in the charging document.

     (3) All such charges shall be heard together, unless the court, either before or at any time during the hearing, considers it just that any charge should be heard separately and makes an order to that effect.

+    Section 22(1): amended, on 1 July 2013, by [section 413][67] of the Criminal Procedure Act 2011 (2011 No 81).

+    Section 22(2): amended, on 1 July 2013, by [section 413][67] of the Criminal Procedure Act 2011 (2011 No 81).

-##### 23 Information may be laid within 10 years
+##### 23 Charging document may be filed within 10 years

-*   Notwithstanding [section 14][68] of the Summary Proceedings Act 1957, any information in respect of any offence against this Act or against any regulations made thereunder may be laid at any time within 10 years after the offence was committed.
+*   Despite anything to the contrary in [section 25][68] of the Criminal Procedure Act 2011, the limitation period in respect of an offence against this Act or any regulations made under it ends on the date that is 10 years after the date on which the offence was committed.

+    Section 23: replaced, on 1 July 2013, by [section 413][67] of the Criminal Procedure Act 2011 (2011 No 81).

 ## Part 6
 Agents